RaenonX/OBS-Streaming-Tool/README.md

 2. Create a `Browser` source with the URL which flask is running on.
 Default to `http://127.0.0.1/5000`.

-    - The height is defaulted to 72px with the font size of 28px.
-Approximately 2 lines max without weird output.
+    - The height is defaulted to `100vh`.
+The height of the window.

     - All things above are customizable by modifying `templates/main.html`.